mse-data-science/MLOps_Labs/lab07/mlserver.md

 What do we do with the Docker image?
 We can run it locally, push it to a container registry, or deploy it to a cloud provider.
 Even better, we can leverage some of the most popular Kubernetes serving frameworks to scale our service beyond a single machine!
 We won't go into the details of how to do this in this lab, but you can find more information in the [`MLServer` documentation](https://mlserver.readthedocs.io/en/latest/user-guide/deployment/index.html).
 Maybe this is something you want to explore in your own projects. ;)

+### Monitoring and logging

+`MLServer` comes with built-in support for monitoring and logging.
+You can access metrics like request latency, request throughput, and more via a metrics API endpoint.

+This endpoint serves data in what is known as the [`OpenMetrics`-format](https://openmetrics.io/).
+There are many tools that can consume this format, such as Prometheus and Grafana.
+We won't go into the details of how to set up these tools in this lab, but you can find more information in the [`MLServer` documentation](https://mlserver.readthedocs.io/en/latest/user-guide/metrics/index.html).
+Maybe this is again something for your own projects. :D